Notifications

 Article Article

-Play is not the opposite of performance, it is the pathway to that leads to it.
+Play is not the opposite of performance, it is the pathway that leads to it.
 Play helps athletes show up consistently, because they enjoy sessions, are motivated and have a desire to engage.
 This provides the foundations for their stage of learning and development through a safe environment to explore, adapt, make mistakes, learn and improve.

 Play is part of the essence of sport